Pulsed homodyne Gaussian quantum tomography with low detection efficiency: Homodyne Detection

+The laser source is a mode-locked Ti:Sapphire oscillator with $80$ MHz repetition rate.
+A beam splitter divides the incoming beam in two parts which then interfere in a second beam splitter (NPBS in Fig.\ref{Fig1}).
+The outputs are detected and subtracted by a commercial differential photodetector.
+The latter is made up of two $Si$/PIN photodiodes with nominal quantum efficiency $\eta_{pd}=0.85$ at $800$ nm wavelength and linear response up to $0.6$ mW \emph{LO} power.
+The detector subtraction efficiency is quantified by the common mode rejection ratio (CMRR), defined as the ratio between the detector output power when both photodiodes are illuminated and the power when one of the two is screened \cite{Chi}.
+For the present experiment CMRR$>36$ dB.

+The homodyne photocurrent is recorded by a digital oscilloscope with a bandwidth of $500$ MHz and a sampling rate of $5$ GSamples/s.
+The digitized output is numerically integrated over time intervals corresponding to the duration of the pulse.
+Each integral is associated with a single quadrature measurement.

-The measurements reported in Fig. \ref{Fig2} are obtained with the \emph{signal} beam blocked, i.e. with the \emph{signal} in the vacuum state.\\ When the \emph{signal} beam is not blocked, it is attenuated with respect to the \emph{LO} by means of a neutral density filter ($F_1$ in Fig. \ref{Fig1}).
-The phase difference $\Phi$ between the two arms of the interferometer can be modulated in the $[0, 2\pi]$ range using a piezoelectric translator in the \emph{LO} arm ($PZT$ in Fig. \ref{Fig1}).
+In the \emph{shot noise regime} with the \emph{signal} beam blocked, \textit{i.e.} with the \emph{signal} in the vacuum state, the homodyne detector noise variance is expected to change linearly with the \emph{LO} power on the top of a constant offset representing the electronic noise \cite{Bachor}.
+Fig.\ref{Fig2} shows the detector noise variance of $8 \times 10^3$ pulses, for different values of the \emph{LO} power.
+The noise variance grows linearly up to $0.6$ mW \emph{LO} power, instead at higher powers the photodiodes non-linear effects are significant.
+To have the maximum shot-to-electronic noise ratio ($\approx 2$ dB) achievable in the linear regime, the experiments have been performed at $0.6$ mW \emph{LO} power. \\ Conversely, when the \emph{signal} beam is not blocked, it can be attenuated with respect to the \emph{LO} by neutral density filter ($F_1$ in Fig.\ref{Fig1}).
+The phase difference $\Phi$ between the two arms of the interferometer can be modulated in the $[0, 2\pi]$ range using a piezoelectric translator in the \emph{LO} arm ($PZT$ in Fig.\ref{Fig1}).
 The homodyne photocurrent is acquired by the digital oscilloscope and each difference pulse is integrated.
-The obtained value $N_i$, corresponding to a certain piezo position $p_i$, is proportional to a quadrature measurement $x_{\Phi}$:

-The proportionality factor $\gamma$ is obtained using the vacuum state as a reference.
-This is allowed since the quadrature variance for the vacuum state is $\sigma^2 [\hat{x}_{\Phi}]_{\ket{0}}=1/2$ for any phase value.
-Defining $\gamma$ as:

-the vacuum homodyne measurement has been used to extract the $N_{i0}$ values. $\braket{N^2_{i0}}$ is the variance of $8 \times 10^4$ experimental data of the vacuum.
-The homodyne data have been calibrated dividing $N_i$ by $\gamma$.
-Note that $\gamma$ will give a misleading estimation of the actual mean photon number.
-Therefore, a correction taking into account the EN effect is necessary, as discussed in the following.\\ The calibrated measurements for three optical coherent states with different energies are reported in Fig. \ref{Fig3}.

-The optical density $OD$ of the filter $F_1$ used for each measurement is given in the caption.
-The homodyne traces are composed of $M=8 \times 10^4$ experimental data: $\{(x_{1}; \Phi_1), (x_{2}; \Phi_2),...,(x_{k}; \Phi_k ),...,(x_{M}; \Phi_M ) \}$.\\ However, the effect of the EN, which adds a random quantity to each field quadrature measurement, must be accounted for.
-Appel at al. demonstrate \cite{fonte3} that this noise can be treated as an optical loss channel with equivalent transmission efficiency,